-Whether you are one of the many professional plumbers looking to start a plumbing business on your own or a DIY plumber who wants to be ready if a plumbing problem comes out, you need to have at least the tools in this plumbing tools list.
+Whether you are one of the many professional plumbers looking to start a plumbing business on your own or a DIY plumber who wants to be ready if common plumbing problems come out, you need to have at least the tools in this plumbing tools and equipment list.
 A plumbing job doesn’t stop unclogging drains.
 Your work may take you down to the sewer lines to deal with problems ranging from unclogging pipes to repairing leaks.
-These tools will help you solve most of the plumbing problems you will encounter.
+These tools, such as which can help with the most common plumbing problems or which plumbing device helps prevent backflow, will help you solve most of the plumbing problems you will encounter.
 This tool list includes plumbing hand tools.
 However, there is a wide range of piping work requirements in the plumbing business that essential plumbing hand tools can’t deal with effectively.
 We will be mentioning a short list of plumbing tools near the end of the article.

 Plumbing Tools List

 Before going through this list, plumbers should always practice safety in the workplace.
+Professional plumbing services are very keen on safety.
 Plumbers should wear heavy-duty gloves, especially when turning pipes, using press-fitting systems, or when they apply intense heat when using torches.
 Use heat shields when using a plumber’s torch as well.

 A plumber may have three to four different pipe wrenches with them.
 Wrenches have fixed or adjustable, smooth or toothed jaws at one end of a long handle.
 Plumbers may carry various wrenches to tackle a wide range of pipe sizes.
 The most common wrench is the adjustable wrench.
 Its design makes it capable of securely gripping a wide range of round objects, such as pipes, by applying pressure to the pipe as the wrench is turned.
 They may carry with them a basin wrench for lighter turning work.